-Early in 2014, whilst hastily on a coffee run in between gigs on a busy day, violinist Adrienne Andisheh was approached by Jeehyun Lee aka Jee.
+Early in 2014, whilst hastily on a coffee run in between gigs on a busy day, violinist Adrienne Andisheh was approached by Jee Hyun Lee, a fan of classical music and live performance.
 Jee had spotted the violin case Adrienne had over her shoulder, and had assumed correctly that she was a classical musician.
-Jee proceeded to tell Adrienne briefly about her hope to bring live Bach performances to the streets of Los Angeles in honor of his birthday, but she knew only one classical musician.
+Jee proceeded to tell Adrienne briefly about her hope to bring live J.S.
+Bach performances to the streets of Los Angeles in honor of his birthday, but she knew only one classical musician.
 She asked if Adrienne would like to perform and if she knew others who might be interested.
 They exchanged contact information, and as they parted ways, Jee handed Adrienne a stack of flyers with the image of J.S.
 Bach wearing a birthday hat.
-Adrienne was immediately intrigued, charmed and excited--this idea to celebrate Bach and give the gift of his music on his birthday--it was so simple and beautiful.
-Less than a month later, she was an eager participant in the very first Bach in the Subways LA (BitS) and has been ever since.
+Adrienne was immediately intrigued, charmed and excited- this idea to celebrate Bach and give the gift of his music on his birthday- it was so simple and beautiful.
+Less than a month later, she was an eager participant in the very first Bach Marathon and has been ever since.

-The inaugural 2014 BitS LA performances were at four Metro stops with 38 musicians participating.
-All day Jee hopped on trains to one performance to another and it was amazing to see that people sought out the performances and came out ...
+The inaugural 2014 Bach Marathon performances were held outdoors at four Metro stops with 38 musicians participating.
+Jee, who had organized her first performing arts event, hopped on trains to one performance to another.
+It was amazing to see that people sought out and came to see/hear the live performances...
 For the final performance of the day, Adrienne had organized an ensemble of strings to play outside the Civic Center station.
-It was cold and so windy that their music kept flying off the musicians’ stands. there was an energy and a connection with the audience that Adrienne had never experienced before performing in any hall, and all those who participated that day knew they had been a part of something unique and special.
+It was cold and so windy that their music kept flying off the musicians’ stands.
+There was an energy and a connection with the audience that Adrienne had never experienced before performing in any hall, and all those who participated that day knew they had been a part of something unique and special.